MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/deepdive.md

 A Xamarin.Forms application is architected in the same way as a traditional cross-platform application.
 Shared code is typically placed in a .NET Standard library, and platform-specific applications consume the shared code.
 The following diagram shows an overview of this relationship for the Phoneword application:

 ![](deepdive-images/xs/architecture.png "Phoneword Architecture")

-For more information about PCLs, see [Introduction to Portable Class Libraries](~/cross-platform/app-fundamentals/pcl.md).

 -----